cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 To create a toolset for loading data into a data vault model, we need to determine the completeness of the toolset.
-One aspect of variety is the different possibilites how the source fields are mapped, when multiple relations
+This article investigates the different possibilites how the source fields are mapped, when multiple relations to the same hub are delivered in one row.
+Example to this requirement are:
-Beside adressing the variety of source technologies and formats and the different data vault stereotypes we also need to fulfill the requirements coming from the arrangement of data in the incoming data set and how it must be distributed to the target model.
-Generic modelling and loading approaches need to be able to provide at least the most common patterns.
-Universal descriptions like Data Vault Pipeline Description Standard (DVPD) should be able to cover all aspects.

-This investigation tries to provide a nearly complete list of all possibile mapping patterns.
+- order, referring the customer in different roles (delivery and invoice).
+- flight, referring the start and destination airport

 # Definitions
 When describing the data we classify the elements as follows: